HealthDataInsight/ndr_parquet/README.md

 ## Usage

-Below is an example that extracts data from a PDF and transforms it into to a collection of records defined by their "klasses" and "fields":
+Below is an example that extracts data from a spreadsheet and transforms it into to a `raw` and `mapped` parquet files, defined by their `Hash` "klass":

 ```ruby
 require 'ndr_parquet_generator'